 Is Pennsylvania a 50/50 State When It Comes to Divorce?

 When couples decide to end their marriage in Pennsylvania, one of the most pressing concerns is the division of assets and property.
-Many wonder if Pennsylvania follows the 50/50 rule in divorce settlements.
+Many wonder, does Pennsylvania follow the 50/50 rule in divorce settlements?
+The answer lies in understanding the unique approach Pennsylvania courts take toward dividing marital property.

 Equitable Distribution in Pennsylvania